tpm2-software/tpm2-pytss/README.md

 sudo apt install libtss2-dev pkg-config libtss2-esys libssl-dev libcurl4-openssl-dev libjson-c-dev
 ```

-See the installation document for more details.
+See the installation document for more specific details on which libraries are required.

 ## Help